-- Opening of the grain at the germ end; and/or - The husk has a distinct pin hole at the germ end or has 'tramlines' where the husk has begun to lift on each side on the back of the grain at the germ end.
-Note that the tramlines must be on both sides.
+- Opening of the grain at the germ end; and/or - The husk has 'tramlines' on both sides where the husk has begun to lift on each side on the back of the grain at the germ end.

 The Falling Number or Rapid Visco Analyser result always over-rides the visual assessment of Shot.